zoran2109/watering-system/overview/README.md

 ![Photo of cherry tomatoes](images/cover-image.jpg)

+*Those juicy cherry tomatoes wouldn't be there without regular watering :)*

 ## Introduction

 Having a terrace watering system is probably more of a statement than a practicality.
 Few pots or raised beds of vegetables won't feed you over the year but they can feel like a small act of resistance against mass-produced non-organic food that we encounter everyday.
 Furthermore, there's something special in harvesting your own food, even if this means stepping on the terrace and picking few ripe cherry tomatoes.
 But no matter how small the garden is, to make it happen some nurturing must be provided and this includes regular watering.
 Also, garden isn't only about effort - it's about continuity - being away from it for a week or two during the summer could have devastating effect on the plants.
 The simplest solution for this problem could be a friendly neighbour who's not away.
 But let's say that this option isn't always available.
 Enter IoT and watering automation.